max-barry/mxbry.com/src/pages/home/md/un.md

-#### Capital Fundraising

-Worked with an early stage green-tech startup on pitching and product roadmapping, whilst fundraising from socially responsible investment venture funds.
+**Capital Fundraising.** Worked with an early stage green-tech startup on pitching and product roadmapping, whilst fundraising from socially responsible investment venture funds.